thomasdeml/kinesis-cli-plugin/README.md

    Execute the following command to install the plugin in your ~/.aws/config file

    `aws configure set plugins.kinesis kinesis_awscli_plugin`

+# Usage
+   This plugin adds three commands to the AWS CLI

+## 1. Shard-level metrics
+   Displays shard-level metrics for the specified stream.
+By default the datapoints of the last 15 minutes get fetched and averaged.
+The metric name used by default is 'IncomingRecords'.
+Use

+   Example 1: `aws kinesis get-shard-metrics --stream-name test`

+   Example 2: `aws kinesis get-shard-metrics --stream-name test --metric-name WriteProvisionedThroughputExceeded --statistic Sum`

+   Example 3: `aws kinesis get-shard-metrics --stream-name test --metric-name IncomingBytes --start-time 2016-10-10T10:10:00 --end-time 2016-10-10T11:10:00`

 # NOT QUITE READY
 ## 2. Push support